Purpose of the project and background

 The processes that will be used in this project has been set out in a separate document (Research-Prioritisation-Social-Care-Pilot-Project-Plan), which was agreed by the Working Group on 1 March 2022, and will be regularly reviewed and amended by that group, with advice from the JLA Advisor.
 To summarise, the steps will be:

 - Consultation via online survey to gather questions about the delivery of social care and support to older people

 - Analysis of the consultation data, to develop summary questions

 - Review of summary questions against existing evidence

-- Prioritisation of unanswered questions by service-users, carers, practitioners and their representatives, via online survey and online workshop discussions.
+- Prioritisation of unanswered questions by parents, families, young people, practitioners and their representatives, via online survey and online workshop discussions.